 TER Teaching and examination regulations.
-The TER consists of a general section scheme Student

-Sciences as well as information specific to individual study programmes.
+The TER consists of a general section for all study programmes offered by the Fontys Universities of Applied Sciences as well as information specific to individual study programmes.
 The TER forms a part of the study programme section of the Students' Charter.

-Activity used to assess whether a student has certain knowledge, insight, skills
+Activity used to assess whether a student has certain knowledge, insight, skills Test and / or competencies.